682 - Pete Rose - part one

 Pretty quickly.

-Charlie Hustle, The Rise and Fall of Pete Rose, and the Last Glory Days of Baseball by Keith O'Brien.
+Josh Androwski did the research.
+Charlie Hustle, the Rise and Fall of Pete Rose, and the Last Glory Days of Baseball by Keith O'Brien.

 Charlie Hustle and the Matter of Pete Rose by Mark Monroe.